Military ranks of Bangladesh

 The Military ranks of Bangladesh are the military insignia used by the Bangladesh Armed Forces.
-Bangladesh, like India and Pakistan, shares a rank structure similar to that of the United Kingdom.
+Bangladeshi rank structure is similar to that of the United Kingdom except for general officer ranks.
+Bangladesh Army has junior commissioned officer rank system like India and Pakistan.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Other appointments

-Sergeants holds key appointments in companies, batteries (company equivalent of artillery), infantry battalions and artillery regiments, e.g. Company Quartermaster Sergeant (CQMS), Regimental Sergeant Major (RSM), persons holding these appointments have separate rank insignias though these are not actually ranks.
+Sergeants holds key appointments in companies, batteries (company equivalent of artillery), infantry battalions and artillery regiments, e.g. Company Quartermaster Sergeant (CQMS), Regimental Sergeant Major (RSM), persons holding these appointments have separate rank insignias though, these are not actually ranks.